auth0/docs/articles/sso/current/single-page-apps.md

 ---
-description: Tutorial on implementing client-side SSO on single-page applications.
+description: Learn how to implement client-side SSO on single-page applications.
 toc: true
 topics:
   - sso